wicaksana/neo4j-aura-management-app/README.md

 # How to

 You need to authenticate first.
+Please read this [documentation](https://neo4j.com/docs/aura/platform/api/authentication/#_creating_credentials) in order to generate the credentials.
 Upon successful authentication, the following command will generate a file named `.token` to store the token that will be used for other commands:
 ```shell
 python app.py authenticate \
 --user <username> \